barnabycollins/blog/_posts/2022-03-11-choosing-orchestral-recording-setup.markdown

 ## Decca Tree
-Named after Decca Records, the British record label who invented it, the Decca Tree is not only a hugely popular choice in capturing orchestras but also can be used in a range of other applications, particularly choral recordings.
-It's based on an AB stereo technique, but with the addition of a centre mic to fill the hole in the centre, and positioned more centrally.
+Named after Decca Records, the British record label who invented it, the Decca Tree is not only a hugely popular choice in capturing orchestral groups but also can be used in a range of other applications, particularly choral recordings.
+It's based on an AB stereo technique, but with the addition of a centre mic to fill the hole in the centre, and positioned more centrally rather than being spaced across the front.

-This technique uses three omnidirectional mics, positioned in an isosceles triangle at the front of the ensemble.
+This technique uses three omnidirectional mics, positioned in a roughly equilateral triangle with about 2m side length, at the front of the group.